Cross-Cultural Gift-Giving: Nothing is more difficult. If you travel, you are going to give gifts and receive gifts. Here are a few things to know:

 What to give is not the only problem associated with cross-cultural gift giving.
 You also have to know:

-on what occasions a gift is appropriate
+On what occasions a gift is appropriate.

-when during that occasion it is appropriate to give the gift,
+When during that occasion it is appropriate to give the gift.

-how to present the gift.
+How to present the gift.

 These considerations are as important as what you give.
-I find it excruciating.
+I find it all excruciating.
 If I anticipate a gift-giving situation in a foreign country, I make sure to ask lots of questions beforehand.
 Still, I agonize.

 Receiving gifts is just as difficult as giving them!
 How many times to do you need to refuse (in order to be polite) and then to accept it (in order to be polite).
 It varies from country to country.